-The cathedral's dimly illuminated interior, aside from the well-lighted high altar, can be disappointing: Gothic purity has been largely submerged in ornate baroque decoration.
+The cathedral's dimly illuminated interior, aside from the well-lighted high altar, can be disappointing: Gothic purity has been largely submerged in ornate Baroque decoration.
 In the central nave rises the Capilla Mayor (Main Chapel).
-Its magnificent retablo (altarpiece) is the
+Its magnificent retablo (altarpiece) is the largest

 In the Sacristía de los Cálices (Sacristy of the Chalices) look for Juan Martínez Montañés's wood carving Crucifixion, Merciful Christ; Juan de Valdés Leal's St. Peter Freed by an Angel; Francisco de Zurbarán's Virgin and Child; and Francisco José de Goya y Lucientes's St. Justa and St. Rufina.
 The Sacristía Mayor (Main Sacristy) holds the keys to the city, which Seville's Moors and Jews presented to their conqueror, Ferdinand III.
 Finally, in the dome of the Sala Capitular (Chapter House), in the cathedral's southeastern corner, is Bartolomé Estéban Murillo's Immaculate Conception, painted in 1668.